lugerlakes/covid-nhmm/README.md

 If you use or adapt this work, please cite:

-Herrera M., Neira C., Lagos F. (2025).
-Mobility Restrictions and Structural Inequality in the Evolution of COVID-19: A Non-Homogeneous HMM Approach Applied to Santiago, Chile.
-Nature (Preprint or DOI).
+Herrera M., Neira C., Lagos F. (2025). *Mobility Restrictions and Structural Inequality in the Evolution of COVID-19: A Non-Homogeneous HMM Approach Applied to Santiago, Chile.
+Nature.*
 ---

 ## Contact